 Climate Mitigation Planning

-Climate Change has already caused a huge number of impacts to the Nez Perce Tribe, so the Tribe has taken active steps to mitigate for its effects.
+Climate Change has already caused a huge number of impacts to the Nez Perce Tribe, so the Tribe has taken active steps to mitigate its effects.
 This started with a joint retreat between DFRM (Fisheries) and the Natural Resources Department in 2016 in which short-term climate change mitigation actions were identified that could be done now.
 The NPTEC formerly adopted Phase I of these actions, and started working on increasing the sustainability of tribal offices.
-Water Resources Solid Waste and Recycling has played a key role in implementing these mitigation measures by increasing recycling efforts and recycling education at the Tribe.
+The Solid Waste and Recycling Program has played a key role in implementing these mitigation measures by increasing recycling efforts and recycling education at the Tribe.